bcgov/ckanext-sso/pages/keycloak_how_to.md

 ### DELETE A GROUP
 **NOTES**:
-+ Deleting a Keycloak Group should
-    - Only happen when a CKAN Organization or Group needs to be deleted and not renamed.
++ Deleting a Keycloak Group should only happen when a CKAN Organization or Group needs to be deleted and not renamed.
-    - Requires the deletion of all 3 levels of privileges.
++ Requires the deletion of all 3 levels of privileges.

 1. Under **Manage**, Click **Groups**
 1. Search for the Group (case sensitve and all entries are lowercase)